ukharwa/maze_solver/README.md

 ---
 ## Instructions
-1. Download all the files
+1. Download all the files in /src
 2. Run "main.py"